Last updated 10 am on 28 September 2020.

 While drinking water directly from the fountain, place your mouth away from the fountain

-Elbow can be used to operate the water outlet wherever it is possible.
+Elbow should be used to operate the water outlet wherever it is possible.

-Please help and correct if you find anyone around you who does not know how to use it correctly.
+Please help and correct if you find anyone around you who is unclear about its proper use.

 Instructions for Students: